PMSE celebrates its 100th anniversary in 2024.

 In 1940, a large amount of common commodity plastics were commercialized an introduced into the market.
 Polystyrene, polyamide (as Nylon), polyvinyl chloride (PVC), acrylics, and poly vinyl acetate were all introduced in the first 15 years of the Paint and Varnish Division foundation.
 Since paints and varnishes were the closest adjacent chemical division at ACS, a large number of polymer manufacturers became interested in leveraging the same discussion groups that had served the coating industry.

 In 1937, plastics had become an equal partner in the division, with two co-chairs until the name change in 1940.
-The division presidents of the time were from recognizable names today: Dow, Dupont, Celanese, and Sherman-Williams.
+The division presidents of the time were from companies that are recognizable names today: Dow, Dupont, Celanese, and Sherman-Williams.

 In 1946, a High Polymer Forum was developed and launched for National Meetings across the multiple divisions interested in macromolecular design and chemistry.
 Paints had transitioned from organic materials into alkyd and phenolic formulations, with a massive shift to replace lead pigments as safer alternatives became available.
 This shift would continue through the 1950s until the eventual ban in all paints and coatings.